wo3kie/cxxDojo/README.md

 **11. exec.cpp**
 Implement a function to execute a shell command and capture its output.
 Consider a case of long running process.

+**12. bloom.cpp**
+Implement a Bloom filter.

+From [Wikipedia](https://en.wikipedia.org/wiki/Bloom_filter), a Bloom filter is a space-efficient probabilistic data structure with False positive matches possible but False negatives not.